 The owner at the time of the writing of Jeff Dwyer’s book, Ghost Hunter’s Guide To Seattle And Puget Sound, told him that the home wasn’t haunted by anyone, despite what others have said.

-Other people and paranormal investigators have claimed to have had the personal experiences listed above, which is entirely possible, as the spirits may not want to scare the owner, and are careful not to show themselves around this owner who was taking such good care of their place!
+Other people and paranormal investigators have claimed to have had the personal experiences listed above, which is entirely possible, as the spirits may not want to scare the owner, and are careful not to show themselves when their home has been so well taken care of.
 This would be very impolite!

-No hard evidence has been made public by paranormal groups, such as AGHOST paranormal group, one of my favorite investigation organizations.
-This group was the source for Jeff Dwyer’s story on Holly Hill House, found in his book, Ghost Hunter’s Guide to Seattle and Puget Sound, as they had investigated Holly Hill House at some point in time.
+No hard evidence has been made public by paranormal groups, such as AGHOST, one of my favorite investigation organizations.
+They were the source for Jeff Dwyer’s story on Holly Hill House.
 It could’ve been a private investigation, where the owners didn’t want anything specific published.

-Some of the spirits may just visit from time to time, and/or by nature are very low key, benign, polite entities who don’t go out of their way to be noticed by the people who share Holly Hill House with them.
-The paranormal activity listed above, if it still occurring, is probably just the result of entities enjoying their home in this world, which they share with the present owners, while working on releasing their restlessness or the reason why they feel compelled to visit or stay.
+Some of the spirits may just visit from time to time, and are by nature very low key, benign, polite entities who don’t go out of their way to be noticed by the people who share Holly Hill House with them.

 611 Polk Street